jimmerioles/bitcoin-currency-converter-php/README.md

 echo $convert->toCurrency('LTC', 0.5); // 10.12345678
 ```

-or use helper for convenience:
+or you can use the helper function for convenience:

 ``` php
 // uses Coinbase as default provider